kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 **Missingness Dependency**:

+Note this analysis for this part, I will include all information that was included in the DataFrame.
+Earlier, we removed outliers because our questions were mostly focused on preparation timee.
+However, since we are testing for missingness, we will use all originally observed rows (including the outliers) because it is important when studying for missingness.

 To study missingness more, we focused on the column **rating** and created a boolean indicator **rating_missing** that is True when a recipe has no average rating and **False** otherwise.
 Following the missingness flowchart, once we ruled out "MD" and "NMAR" for **rating**, we used permutation tests whether its missingness was MCAR and MAR with respect to other columns.

 Permutation tests will be conducted whether the missingness of the column **rating** is dependent on other variables.